MartinSimango/dstruct/README.md

 	// This will create a struct with fields
 	// - Field
 	// - NilField
-	// because we cannot fully dereference NilField.
-This is because although NilField is not nil *NilField is.
+	// because we cannot fully dereference a.NilField (**a.NilField will cause the program to panic) var n *NilStructPointer
-	//
-	var n *NilStructPointer
 	a := Struct{NilField: &n}
 	dstruct.ExtendStruct(a).Build()